-(h) Protective Appointment of Counsel.
+- (h) Protective Appointment of Counsel.
 When an attorney has been transferred to disability inactive status; or when an attorney has disappeared; or when an attorney has died; or when an attorney has been suspended or disbarred and there is evidence that the attorney has not complied with the provisions of C.R.C.P.
-241.28, and no partner, executor, or other responsible party capable of conducting the attorney's affairs is known to exist, the chief judge of any judicial district in which the attorney maintained his office, upon the request of the Regulation Counsel, shall appoint legal counsel to inventory the files of the attorney in question and to take any steps necessary to protect the interests of the attorney in question and the attorney's clients.
-Counsel appointed pursuant to this Rule shall not disclose any information contained in the files so inventoried without the consent of the client to whom such files relate, except as necessary to carry out the order of the court which appointed the counsel to make such inventory.
+251.28, and no partner, executor, or other responsible party capable of conducting the attorney's affairs is known to exist, the chief judge of any judicial district in which the attorney maintained his office, upon the request of the Regulation Counsel, shall appoint legal counsel to inventory the files of the attorney in question and to take any steps necessary to protect the interests of the attorney in question and the attorney's clients.
+Counsel appointed pursuant to this Rule shall not disclose any information contained in the files so inventoried without the consent of the client to whom such files relate, except as necessary to carry out the order of the court that appointed the counsel to make such inventory. - (i) Statute of Limitations.
+A request for investigation against an attorney shall be filed within five years of the time that the complainant discovers or reasonably should have discovered the misconduct.
+There shall be no statute of limitations for misconduct alleging fraud, conversion, or conviction of a serious crime, or for an offense the discovery of which has been prevented by concealment by the attorney.

-RULE 241.33.
+RULE 251.33.
 EXPUNCTION OF RECORDS